kid44md/vue-gallery-git/README.md

 # description
-this a angular version of gallery.
+this is vue js version of gallery.
 #
 click the button to move forward and backward.
 #